nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario:

 Step 1.
 The user launches the application to add a class to his schedule.
-The user executes `class CS1010 Lecture /t 2020-05-05 10:00 /l LT27` to add a new class to the list.
+The user executes `class CS1010 Lecture /t 2020-05-05 10:00 /e 2020-05-05 12:00 /l LT27` to add a new class to the list.

 Step 2.
-The Parser class parses the input as a new class with description ‘CS1010 Lecture’, time ‘2020-05-05 at 10:00’, and location ‘LT27’.
+The Parser class parses the input as a new class with description ‘CS1010 Lecture’, starting time ‘2020-05-05 at 10:00’, ending time ’2020-05-05 at 12:00’, and location ‘LT27’.

-Step 3. `addCommand()` is then called with the above parameters, and adds it to the list of events, events.
+Step 3. `addCommand()` is then called with the above parameters, and adds it to the list of events.
+This also checks whether there is any event has overlap timing with the newly added event.

 The sequence diagram below shows the process of adding a new event.
 ![AddCommand Sequence Diagram](diagrams/AddCommand.png)<br>